24 October 2023

 This guidance is for England, Scotland and Wales

-Electrical equipment is required to comply with the Electrical Equipment (Safety) Regulations 2016, which have been amended the Product Safety and Metrology etc (Amendment etc) (EU Exit) Regulations 2019.
+Electrical equipment is required to comply with the Electrical Equipment (Safety) Regulations 2016, which have been amended by the Product Safety and Metrology etc (Amendment etc) (EU Exit) Regulations 2019.
 There are separate provisions made for Northern Ireland to take account of the Northern Ireland Protocol whilst it is in force.

 The Regulations apply to electrical equipment that is designed to be connected to a domestic mains electricity supply, as well as to some industrial equipment.
 Components of electrical equipment are also covered if they are to be supplied as separate items.